-By: Steven Capps (SGT, U.S. Army National Guard)
+Steven Capps is a sergeant in U.S. Army National Guard

 This is a synonym for the rank Private (E-1).
 Since the first rank in the U.S. Army does not have an insignia, the uniform is left with an open piece of fuzzy Velcro, thus creating this endearing, though slightly derogatory, name for the lowest rank in the Army.

-Every Enlistedman has been a Fuzzy, so we understand the struggle to have half a brain.
+Every enlisted man has been a Fuzzy, so we understand the struggle to have half a brain.
 Once a Soldier shows some initiative and competence, they are described as high speed.
 Sometimes this is also referred to as high-speed, low-drag.
-Essentially, this is a positive phrase that describes anything that does their job well.
+Essentially, this is a positive phrase that describes anything that does its job well.

 If your buddy is looking like a soup sandwich, it is your duty to square that bastard away.
 Squared away simply means fix.
 Yes, we understand that our phrase is longer, but the Army isn’t known for being logical.
 Keep your opinions to yourself.

-This has both a formal and informal usage and is generally posed as a question.
+This has both formal and informal usage and is generally posed as a question.
 SitRep stands for Situation Report or otherwise known as an update.
-In tactical situations this is a radio report that has a standard format.
-In informal settings it is like asking, “What’s up?”
+In tactical situations, this is a radio report that has a standard format.
+In informal settings, it is like asking, “What’s up?”

 An acronym standing for, “Estimated Time of Arrival.”
 Just as SitRep is often posed as a question, so is ETA.

 Another acronym because the Army is full of them, NCO stands for Non-Commissioned Officer.
 This includes all of the ranks between Corporal and the Sergeant Major of the Army.
 Generally, NCO’s are subject-matter experts and are responsible for the hands-on supervision of the Junior Enlisted.